Walkie-talkie: Accessories

-There are various accessories available for walkie-talkies such as rechargeable batteries, drop in rechargers, multi-unit rechargers for charging as many as six units at a time, and an audio accessory jack that can be used for headsets or speaker microphones.
+There are various types of accessories available for walkie-talkies such as rechargeable batteries, drop-in rechargers, multi-unit rechargers for charging as many as six units at a time, and an audio accessory jack that can be used for headsets or speaker microphones.
 Newer models allow the connection to wireless headsets via Bluetooth.
+Some models also came up with the wifi integration such as Motorola XIRP 8600i series.